 Distinguished College Professor of International Economics, Middlebury College, USA [on Leave]

-From 2009-2015, Ramaswamy served as the president of the Monterey Institute of International Studies (MIIS) [now Middlebury Institute of International Studies at Monterey] overseeing its formal integration as a graduate school of Middlebury College.
-At MIIS, he oversaw an ambitious academic reorganization of the existing Graduate schools, a successful completion of the merger of MIIS with Middlebury College, handover of the reaccreditation process from WASC to NEASC (including a successful 10-year combined NEASC reaccreditation in 2011-12), accelerated fund raising, and increased Institutional visibility.
-During his tenure, the Institute successfully launched new graduate degree programs in nonproliferation and terrorism studies, international education management, and international trade and economic diplomacy, as well as three new research centers (the Center for the Blue Economy, the Center for Conflict Studies, and the Center for Social Impact Learning), a Cyber Security initiative, and a number of other innovative initiatives.
-The Institute also completed an ambitious facilities Master Plan to develop the Campus over the next decade.
+From January 1, 2009 through January 31, 2015 he served as the president and Frederick C. Dirks professor of International Economics at the Monterey Institute of International Studies (MIIS), a graduate school of Middlebury College, in Monterey, California.
+At MIIS, he oversaw an ambitious academic reorganization, a successful completion of the integration of MIIS with Middlebury, handover of the reaccreditation process from WASC to NEASC (including a successful 10 year combined NEASC reaccreditation in 2011-12), accelerated fundraising, scaling up the endowment, budgets in the black for 8 straight years, and increased institutional visibility.
+He also launched new graduate programs in nonproliferation and terrorism studies, international education management, international trade and economic diplomacy, created three new research centers (the Center for the Blue Economy, the Center for Conflict Studies, and the Center for Social Impact Learning), a Cyber Security initiative, and a number of other innovative programs.
+He also re-energized the alumni outreach and Reunion programs, created new awards for outstanding alumni, and promoted active community engagement with the creation of the eMIISsaries group of ambassadors.
+The Institute also completed an ambitious facilities’ Master Plan to develop the Campus over the next decade.